Will Ferrell: 1994–2001: Saturday Night Live

-Film career
+2002–2010: Film stardom

-During his time on Saturday Night Live, Ferrell appeared in several movies: Austin Powers: International Man of Mystery, A Night at the Roxbury, Superstar, The Ladies Man, Dick, Drowning Mona, Austin Powers: The Spy Who Shagged Me, Jay and Silent Bob Strike Back, and Zoolander.
+During his time on Saturday Night Live, Ferrell appeared in several movies: Austin Powers: International Man of Mystery (1997), A Night at the Roxbury (1998), Superstar (1999), The Ladies Man (2000), Dick (1999), Drowning Mona (2000), Austin Powers: The Spy Who Shagged Me (1999), Jay and Silent Bob Strike Back (2001), and Zoolander (2001).
 His first starring role after his departure from Saturday Night Live was as Frank "The Tank" Richard in Old School (2003).
 The film "belongs to Mr. Ferrell," declared The New York Times, which described how he "uses his hilarious, anxious zealotry to sell the part."
 Old School was a success and Ferrell received an MTV Movie Awards nomination for Best Comedic Performance.

 The title role in Elf (2003) followed, as did another MTV Movie Awards nomination.
 Ferrell continued to land comedy roles in 2004 and 2005 in films such as Melinda and Melinda, Anchorman: The Legend of Ron Burgundy, and Starsky & Hutch earning himself a place among Hollywood's Frat Pack.
 In 2005, Ferrell earned $40 million.
-In 2006, Ferrell starred in Stranger Than Fiction and Talladega Nights: The Ballad of Ricky Bobby.
-Both received critical and box office success.
+In 2006, Ferrell starred in Stranger Than Fiction, Curious George, and Talladega Nights: The Ballad of Ricky Bobby.

+Both Stranger Than Fiction and Talladega Nights received critical and box office success, while Curious George received critical success but not box office success.
 Ferrell's performance in Stranger Than Fiction introduced audiences to the dramatic potential of Ferrell's acting talents, while Talladega Nights was his highest grossing live-action opening as of 2010 at $47 million.
 On December 27, 2006, The Magazine named Ferrell as one of its three actors of the year in their 2006 year in review issue.
 A sequel to Anchorman, Anchorman 2: The Legend Continues, was released in 2013.

 In 2008, Ferrell starred in the movie Step Brothers with John C. Reilly.
+The movie also starred Adam Scott, Kathryn Hahn, Mary Steenburgen, and Richard Jenkins.
 It was directed by frequent Ferrell collaborator Adam McKay, who was also a co-writer of the movie.
 The movie earned $128 million worldwide.
+The film received mixed reviews but has since become a cult classic.
+Chris Hewitt of Empire praised the chemistry of two leads writing, "Ferrell and Reilly are a superb double-act, Reilly's cockiness meshing well with Ferrell's puppy dog innocence.
+They're fine separately, but when the two are together, be it during an extended fight scene with a bunch of kids, or a demented sleepwalking sequence, the movie is a blast."